eamayag/hand-drawing/README.md

 Testing npm package: [React Sketch canvas](https://www.npmjs.com/package/react-sketch-canvas).

-The goal is storing info of paths (and not the full image) in database, so it can be recovered and render it again.
+The goal is storing info of paths (and not the full image) in database, so it can be recovered and rendered it again.

 Therefore, [Transit Immutable Js](https://www.npmjs.com/package/transit-immutable-js) npm package is added, implementing the process of converting immutable list (paths info) to JSON (get paths), recovering with conversion of JSON to immutable list object again (load paths).